adibaba/adibaba/README.md

 ### Hi there,

-I am Adrian and I worked as a computer scientist / software engineer and partly also as a data engineer and full stack developer.
+I am Adrian and I worked as a computer scientist & software engineer and partly also as a data engineer & full stack developer.
 Here are some of my open GitHub repositories for people who like to have a look into my works.

 From 2023 to 2024, I worked at Devoteam and created a **[Event Management platform in Python/Django](https://github.com/adibaba/django-events?tab=readme-ov-file#readme)** as a proof of concept.